mariaepinheiro/S2OCT/README.md

 show that our approach leads to a better accuracy and a better Matthews cor- relation coefficient for biased samples compared to other optimal classification trees, even if only few labeled points are available

+# Preliminary needed tools

+- Gurobi (link to installation guide)
+- Datasets (instruction to obtain the data)

+# How to use the Semi-Supervised Optimal Classification Trees